axibase/atsd/portals/selecting-series.md

 ## Selecting Specific Series

-To display values for a specific series, the `[series]` section should specify its exact composite key which can be looked up in the database:
+To display values for a specific series, the `[series]` section should specify the exact key:

 ```ls
   # Series without Tags